Skip to main content

 Why we invested in this technology

-Implant placement accuracy shapes everything that follows.
+Implant placement accuracy shapes what follows.
 An implant placed even slightly off-axis can affect the final crown's appearance, create cleaning difficulties, distribute bite forces unevenly, or crowd nearby anatomy like nerves and sinuses.
 The closer the placement matches the planned position, the better the long-term outcome.

-For full-arch and select complex cases, Yomi gives us the benefits of digital planning with real-time tracking and the ability to adjust during the surgical procedure.
-Dr. Jackson invested in Yomi because of how meaningfully it raises the standard of care for these cases.
-It is an exceptional piece of equipment — a precision-guided surgical robot that, until recent years, was simply not available for dental implant placement.
+For every implant we place, Yomi gives us the benefits of digital planning with real-time tracking and the ability to adjust during the surgical procedure.
+Dr. Jackson invested in Yomi because of how meaningfully it raises the standard of care.
+It is an exceptional piece of equipment.
+Until recent years, a precision-guided surgical robot was simply not available for dental implant placement.

 How it works